FuzzrNet/Forage/README.md

     - [x] Schema
     - [x] Insert
     - [ ] Query
-- [x] Append new files to central log file
+- [x] Encode files in the `Forage Data` folder, and store them in a configured storage volume
-- [ ] Extraction from appended log
+- [ ] Decode files stored in a configured storage volume, and restore them to the `Forage Data` folder

 ### 0.0.3 - Tor